 2. Create Meaningful Content

 Having content on your site that informs consumers, invokes feelings or emotions, or fixes a problem is meaningful content.
 It is crucial to keep content relevant to your audience and your business when customers search the web looking for answers.
-When a customer has questions, you want your site to be a one-stop shop for the solutions.
+When a customer has questions, you want your site to be a one-stop shop for solutions.
 Try creating a blog containing helpful articles, or short informational paragraphs alongside your products/services.
 Aside from the ‘what’ of your business, you may also touch on the ‘who’ and ‘why’ to connect with your customers on an emotional level.

 3. Create a Call to Action